dimitristaufer/OpenSense-OpenHAB-Binding/README.md

 ![alt text](https://dimitristaufer.com/files/OpenSense_Banner-min.jpg)

-An attempt to extent the [OpenSense.network](https://www.opensense.network "OpenSense Network's Homepage") by implementing bidirectional bindings with OpenHab, onr of the most popular Smart Home platforms.
+An attempt to extent the [OpenSense.network](https://www.opensense.network "OpenSense Network's Homepage") by implementing bidirectional bindings with [openHab](https://www.openhab.org "openHab's Homepage"), onr of the most popular Smart Home platforms.

 # OpenSense.network -> openHab

+We will explain a set of features here.

 # openHab -> OpenSense.network

+We will explain a set of features here.

 # Things

-All add-ons for openHAB 2 are part of the distribution.
-This includes all new 2.x bindings as well as all 1.x add-ons that were reported to be compatible.
-Add-ons can be easily installed through the Paper UI (menu entry "Add-ons").
+Things are the entities that can physically be added to a system and which can potentially provide many functionalities in one.
+It is important to note that Things do not have to be devices, but they can also represent a web service or any other manageable source of information and functionality.
+From a user perspective, they are relevant for the setup and configuration process, but not for the operation.